jedd-ahyoung/documentation/English/angular1-to-aurelia.md

 </body>
 ```

 Instead of a module name, the `aurelia-app` attribute takes a filename as its value (without the extension).
+Note that the attribute will never be on the root `html` tag.

 Configuring an Aurelia application at startup is slightly different than its Angular equivalent.
 Services in Aurelia can be configured at any time - not just at startup.